-Best Beach Wedding Dresses for 2020
+The Best Beach Wedding Dresses and Bohemian Dress Trends

 Having a wedding abroad is a completely different story to getting married in the UK – and your chosen location makes a huge difference.
 For example, you might think that all beach weddings are the same, but if you’re marrying somewhere like Thailand then it’s likely to be humid, whereas a beach in the Caribbean might be much drier and breezier.
 Either way, you’ll need a beach wedding dress that you’ll feel comfortable in, and one that will fit the laidback holiday vibe of a wedding by the sea.

 You’ve got to transport your wedding dress abroad so, of course, you’ll want something that doesn’t crease, and you’ve got to wear it in the heat so lightweight fabric is key – but, when it comes to styles, the world really is your oyster.

 What’s the best wedding dress style for a beach wedding?